ahmetugsuz/Image-filtering/README.md

 ```bash
 python3 -m pip install .
 ```
-It can be smart/required to run this command if you regularly or at any changes to the package.
+It can be required to run this command at any changes to the package.

 ## Usage